 Chardonnay is the most grown white wine grape in the world (a common pub quiz trick question, this used to be Spanish grape, Airén, but Chardonnay has now pushed that little known, mainly sherry-destined grape into second place).
-It is not surprising that it is so ubiquitous as it is very adaptable; it performs well in hot, sunny climes as well as in cool climate areas.
+It is not surprising that it is so ubiquitous as it is very adaptable; Chardonnay performs well in hot, sunny climes as well as in cool climate areas.
 And it can express very well the terroir of different vineyards, which partly explains why the taste of Chardonnay can vary so much.
 Read more in my blogpost about terroir.

 Chardonnay’s versatility means that there are many different styles so it’s a case of finding your preferred style.
+Below are some of the different Chardonnay wines in stock with a brief hint of their styles.

-For simplicity, I’ve narrowed it down to three styles.
+For simplicity, I’ve narrowed the different styles of Chardonnay down to four main categories:.

 Chardonnay with no oak influence tends to be leaner, crisper and dry, lighter in colour and in body, with flavours tending towards green apple, lemon, white flowers and flint or steel (think wet stones).
-Having no oak influence these wines can be good examples of terroir-focused wines.
+Having no oak influence these wines can be very good examples of terroir-focused wines.
 Fermentation takes place in stainless steel to keep the wine cool and to preserve the acidity and the fruit flavours.

 Aromas and flavours are usually more intense and more complex ranging from baked apples, coconut, brioche and bread, nutty flavours like hazelnut, spice like cloves and cinnamon, vanilla, caramel and cream.
 These wines are still dry but the oak also makes them richer, sometimes with an oily or buttery texture.